sweirich/challenge/debruijn/debruijn2.md

 Note that we won't change the actual code in either the Subst or Simple modules.
 The implementation of substitution will be exactly the same as before.
 All of the action will be in the types.

-In otherwords, our goal will be to fill in the `???` in the types below to make the types more informative in the [Subst](src/Subst.hs) module (which gives us a general purpose infrastructure for substiution):
+In other words, our goal will be to fill in the `???` in the types below to make the types more informative in the [Subst](src/Subst.hs) module (which gives us a general purpose infrastructure for substitution):

 ```haskell
 -- What context are we indexing into?
 What do we find?